Get Licensed as a Group Child Care Home

 Internet Explorer is required to complete the online application.

 Note: You must have a credit card or a debit card to pay the fee online (Discover or American Express Cards are not accepted).
-If you do not have one of these, click here.
+Click here if you do not have a credit card or a debit card.

 Step II - The application must be completed online, including submission of a $100.00 application fee.
+The fee is non-refundable.
 As part of the on-line application, you will be instructed to print the forms listed in numbers 1-5 below, as well as provide the information indicated in numbers 6 - 9 below, and mail them to:

 Michigan Department of Licensing and Regulatory Affairs